Relkci/Zabbix_Cloudflared/README.md

 - Link Template to host.
 - Set the host {$CLOUDFLARED_VERSION_EXPECT} macro to the version expected (change in template for all, or per host).
 - Add the following line to Cloudflared's config.yaml
+- Informational triggers start disabled.
+Enable if you wish to have a problem on mismatched CF versions.
 ```
 metrics: localhost:40705
 ```